 Culinary Arts Schools in Alabama

-A Culinary Arts major is the 20th most popular major in this state.
+As a degree choice, Culinary Arts is the 20th most popular major in the state.

 In Alabama, a culinary arts major is more popular with women than with men.